PetWorks Care Clinic

 Low Income Cat Clinics

-We offer frequent clinics for cats and kittens in our surgery suite at the Humane Society.
-These clinics are for families qualifying for low-income status and those who cannot afford to go to their regular veterinarian.
-To schedule an appointment stop by the shelter to submit your application and leave the $25 co-pay, or mail the application with your payment to 5930 Highway 93 South, Missoula MT 59804.
-Female spots are very limited and we recommend signing up in person as spots cannot be held without payment.
-See upcoming clinic dates here or in the list below.
+We offer small clinics for cats andkittens at the Humane Society as funds are available.
+These appointments are for families qualifying for low-income status and those who cannot afford to go to their regular veterinarian.
+We schedule appointments for upcoming clinics as the dates are posted below.
+To secure a spot in an upcoming clinic, please stop by the shelter to submit your application and the $25 co-pay, or mail the application with your payment to 5930 Highway 93 South, Missoula MT 59804.
+Space is very limited and you must register in advance.
+Our Clinic Coordinator will contact you after your paperwork has been submitted.

 Spay/Neuter Assistance for Feral Cat Colonies

 Trap-Neuter-Return (TNR) is a program for feral cats designed to reduce the stray and feral cat populations in the community.
+Currently we are only able to offer this service to residents outside of Missoula County.
 TNR is widely accepted as the most humane and effective way of managing and reducing free roaming cat populations.
-The Humane Society of Western Montana offers a comprehensive TNR program for feral cat colony caregivers including free trap rental and spay/neuter assistance.
-Social and adoptable cats and kittens will be admitted to the Humane Society's adoption program while the remainder of the colony will be spayed or neutered, ear tipped, receive a rabies vaccination and be returned to the colony.
+The Humane Society of Western Montana offers a comprehensive TNR program for feral cat colony caregivers, including free trap rental and spay/neuter assistance.
+Social and adoptable cats and kittens will be admitted to the Humane Society's adoption program, while the remainder of the colony will be spayed or neutered, ear tipped, receive a rabies vaccination and be returned to the colony.
 Participation in our TNR program is free of charge, but we encourage donations to help continue the program.

 Humane Society of Western Montana